Learner Tien: Professional career

-2022–2023: Junior National champion, Grand Slam debut
+2022–2023: Junior National champion, major debut

-At 16 years old, Tien won the 2022 USTA Boys 18s National Championship, which earned him a wildcard into the main draw of the 2022 US Open, making him the youngest player to compete in the men’s singles main draw at the US Open since a then-16-year-old Donald Young (also the champion at Kalamazoo) played in the 2005 US Open, and also the first player aged 16 to compete since Zachary Svajda in 2019.
+At 16 years old, Tien graduated high school and won the 2022 USTA Boys 18s National Championship, which earned him a wildcard into the main draw of the 2022 US Open, making him the youngest player to compete in the men’s singles main draw at the US Open since a then-16-year-old Donald Young (also the champion at Kalamazoo) played in the 2005 US Open, and also the first player aged 16 to compete since Zachary Svajda in 2019.
 He lost in four sets to 32nd seed Miomir Kecmanović.

-In August 2023, he received another wildcard to the 2023 US Open and that was his second major appearance.
+In August 2023, he received another wildcard to the 2023 US Open, which was his second major appearance.
 He lost to fellow countryman and tenth seed Frances Tiafoe in the first round.

-2024: First Challenger titles & ATP quarterfinal, top 125
+2024: First Challenger title & ATP quarterfinal

 In July, Tien also received a wildcard for the 2024 Cranbrook Tennis Classic in Bloomfield Hills, Michigan where he lifted his maiden Challenger title.
 He became the youngest American Challenger champion since 2016, when an 18-year-old Frances Tiafoe won in Granby, Canada.
 He also won the M15 in Lakewood, California, increasing his winning streak to 25.

-At the end of July, a week later, he again made the quarterfinals at the 2024 Chicago Men's Challenger and reached the top 250 in the rankings on 29 July 2024.
+At the end of July, a week later, he again made the quarterfinals at the 2024 Chicago Men's Challenger and reached the top 250 in the rankings on July 29, 2024.
 He reached his second Challenger semifinal of the season, defeating eight seed Hong Seong-chan.
 He lost to Yunchaokete Bu, ending a 28-match winning streak across ITF and ATP Challenger tournaments.
 A week later, he also made the quarterfinals at the 2024 Lexington Challenger but lost to Hugo Grenier.

-He secured a main draw wildcard for the US Open by winning the US Open wildcard challenge.
+Tien secured a main draw wildcard for the US Open by winning the US Open wildcard challenge.

 Ranked No. 231, Tien qualified for the main draw at the 2024 Winston-Salem Open.
 There he defeated fellow qualifier Tristan Schoolkate and upset ninth seed Fábián Marozsán and Thiago Seyboth Wild to record his first three ATP Tour wins and reach his first ATP quarterfinal.
 He became the youngest American ATP tour-level quarterfinalist since Brandon Nakashima in 2020 (in Delray Beach).
-As a result he climbed 40 positions in the singles rankings to world No. 191 on 26 August 2024.
+As a result he climbed 40 positions in the singles rankings to world No. 191 on August 26, 2024.

-Tien won his second Challenger title in Las Vegas, defeating Tristan Boyer, and moved up another 40 positions in the singles rankings to a new career-high of No. 151 on 16 September 2024.
-He reached the top 125 in the rankings at world No. 124 on 14 October 2024, following another title at the Fairfield Challenger after playing a 39-minute final, the shortest championship match in Challenger history, against Bernard Tomic.
+Tien won his second Challenger title in Las Vegas, defeating Tristan Boyer, and moved up another 40 positions in the singles rankings to a new career-high of No. 151 on September 16, 2024.
+He reached the top 125 in the rankings at world No. 124 on October 14, 2024, following another title at the Fairfield Challenger after playing a 39-minute final, the shortest championship match in Challenger history, against Bernard Tomic.
 He became the fourth American to win three ATP Challenger Tour titles before his 19th birthday after Taylor Fritz, Andy Roddick and Sam Querrey.

-As a result on 26 November 2024, at 18 years old, Tien qualified for the 2024 Next Generation ATP Finals.
+As a result, on November 26, 2024, at 18 years old, Tien qualified for the 2024 Next Gen ATP Finals.